dddrrreee/cs140e-win19/labs/lab10-shell/README.md

 Unfortunately, there's a bunch of problems we need to solve for this.
 A subset:

   1. We have to run the code somewhere other than where the `pi-shell.bin` code is running.
 How do we get it to run there if it was linked elsewhere, how do we keep track of which memory is free?

   2. We need to tell the Unix side when the code is done so that it can stop echoing the output.

   3. What if `hello.bin` crashes?

   4. What if `hello.bin` calls `reboot()` or sets its stack pointer to ours?

-    4. What if `hello.bin` wants to call our code?

   5. What if `hello.bin` infinite loops?

   6. How do we run multiple programs?

   7. How can `hello.bin` call the main program?

 Since we want to get you up and running in a couple of hours, we solve most of these issues either through gross hacks or simply ignoring them.